 - 2.1 Responsibility for delivering the CSA priorities rests with the Kent Community Safety Partnership (KCSP).
-In March 2017 the KCSP agreed that the CSA would be a rolling document which would be reviewed and refreshed, if necessary, annually along with the associated CSA Action Plan.
-The priorities and cross cutting themes within the CSA were also agreed in March 2017.

-- 2.2 In 2016, the Kent CSP agreed that performance monitoring would be managed by the senior officer led working group and relevant priority leads from the partner agencies.
-Any points of concern or anomalies would then be reported to the KCSP for consideration.

-- 2.3 The priorities included within Kent's CSA are:

-- Domestic Abuse

-- Anti-social Behaviour

-- Safeguarding Vulnerable People

-- Serious and Organised Crime

-- Substance Misuse

-- Road Safety

-- 2.4 Details of the relevant Leads for each priority are contained within the main CSA document along with a summary of the key issues identified by the local CSP strategic assessments.
-The attached appendix provides detail on the related actions being undertaken to deliver the priority outcomes and following a previous request from the Crime and Disorder Committee, includes a summary of performance and contextual information.
+The CSA is a rolling document which is reviewed annually and refreshed as appropriate, along with the associated CSA Action Plan. - 2.2 The Kent CSP has delegated performance monitoring to the senior officer led working group and relevant priority leads from the partner agencies.
+Any points of concern or anomalies are reported to the KCSP for consideration. - 2.3 The latest refresh of the Kent CSA took place in April 2023 (see Appendix A).
+Full details of the review are included in the attached CSA document, however shown below are the current list of priorities for 2023/24 which remain unchanged from the previous year: - Domestic Abuse - Violence Against Women and Girls (VAWG) - Safeguarding Vulnerable People - Preventing Neighbourhood Crime & Anti-social Behaviour (ASB) - Serious and Organised Crime - Preventing Extremism and Hate - Substance Misuse - Road Safety - 2.4 Details of the relevant Leads for each priority are contained within the main CSA document along with a summary of the key issues identified by the local CSP strategic assessments. - 2.5 In addition to the newly refreshed CSA for April 2023, a report is also attached (see Appendix B) which provides details on the related actions undertaken during 2022/23 by partners to deliver the priority outcomes from the Kent CSA published last year (April 2022). - 2.6 In line with the Committee's previous requests the report (Appendix B) includes a summary of performance and contextual information

-- 2.5 The Kent Community Safety Agreement also works to deliver against the countywide ambitions detailed in the Vision for Kent 2012-22; to grow the economy, to tackle disadvantage and to put citizens in control.
+2.7 The Kent Community Safety Agreement also works to deliver against the countywide ambitions of the statutory responsible authorities.
 The core focus on effective partnership working embedded within the Kent Community Safety Partnership and the Agreement reflects the need for continued joint working with relevant agencies to meet the needs of Kent's communities.